 Medium-Light Skin: Shades like blood and lipstick complement this skin tone the most.
-These luscious, darker colors perfect warmer skin tones.
+These luscious, darker colors are perfect for warmer skin tones.

-Golden Skin: Women with this type of coloring can rock a variety of shades from a deep, vivid red such as ruby to a vampy red such as jam.
+Golden Skin: Women with this type of coloring can rock various shades, from a deep, vivid red such as ruby to a vampy red such as jam.

 Tan Skin with Warm Undertones: Women with this coloring can also wear orange-y red along with candy, and even brick.

-Dark Skin with Warm Undertones: This skin tone pairs well with shades such as ruby, cherry, and lipstick.
+Dark Skin with Warm Undertones: This skin tone pairs well with ruby, cherry, and lipstick shades.
 Shades such as these are a gorgeous contrast on dark skin.

-Dark Skin with Cool Undertones: Ladies who have this skin tone can wear almost any shade.
+Dark Skin with Cool Undertones: Ladies with this skin tone can wear almost any shade.
 Berry would look especially flattering!

 If you’re still doubtful about vivid reds, even if they may work with your skin tone, anyone can play it safe with deeper shades like blood and currant.
 Let’s be real—despite skin tone and warm or cool undertones, many women can sport darker reds and look amazing.
 There’s something so romantic about deep shades of red.
 There are no rules in fashion, but there are tools that women can use to help them discover what flatters their uniqueness the most!